The Atlantic publishes Yemen ‘attack plans shared by Trump aides’ on Signal

 Congressman Maxwell Alejandro Frost said the latest report from The Atlantic makes “clear that this was a massive breach of our national security”.

-“Had this very specific plan gotten in the wrong hands, Americans would be dead right now.
-[US National Security Advisor Mike] Waltz and Hegseth must be fired immediately,” he wrote on X.
+“Had this very specific plan gotten in the wrong hands, Americans would be dead right now, Waltz and Hegseth must be fired immediately,” he wrote on X.

-Reporting from Washington, DC, Al Jazeera’s Rosiland Jordan said the Trump administration will now have to explain how the release of these details does not constitute a violation of US laws on the handling of classified materials.

-She explained that Goldberg published the chat messages “because he said the Trump administration is not taking responsibility for what it did”.
+In an interview with Fox on Tuesday, Waltz said he took “full responsibility”, admitting that he “built the group” on Signal.